 Robby Krieger is said to have written most of the song himself, and also claims that it is the first one that he ever wrote.
 For this song, and for their entire first record, Robby uses his Gibson SG straight into a Fender Twin Reverb amplifier.

-Continue reading “Light My Fire by The Doors — Learn How to Play this Song on Your Guitar”
+Continue reading “Light My Fire by The Doors — How to Play”

 Whole Lotta Love, by Led Zeppelin, was released in 1969, as part of their second record, Led Zeppelin II.
 This song includes a middle section that features extensive studio experimentation by Jimmy Page and engineer Eddie Kramer.
 If you listen closely, you can hear a Theremin instrument being played, as well as loosened guitar strings being pulled tight.
 Continue reading “Whole Lotta Love, by Led Zeppelin – How to Play”